RamanujamTeam/sping-boot-microservices-orchestra/README.md

 # Next steps
 * Test coverage
-* Integrating ZooKeeper to avoid duplicating properties files
+* Dockerization of the services